Rob--W/display-anchors/README.md

 # Display #Anchors

-**Display #Anchors** is a Chromium extension with a single purpose: It offers an easy way to see all (invisible) anchors in a page, to make it easier to link to a specific part of a webpage.
+**Display #Anchors** is a browser extension with a single purpose: It offers an easy way to see all (invisible) anchors in a page, to make it easier to link to a specific part of a webpage.

 - Chrome Web store: https://chrome.google.com/webstore/detail/display-anchors/poahndpaaanbpbeafbkploiobpiiieko